crossminer/CrossRec/README.md

 [![DOI](https://zenodo.org/badge/134830691.svg)](https://zenodo.org/badge/latestdoi/134830691)

-This repository contains the source code implementation of CrossRec, the dataset as well as the experimental results for the following papers:
+This repository contains the source code implementation of CrossRec, the dataset as well as the experimental results for the following paper:

 <b>Mining Software Repositories to Support OSS Developers: A Recommender	Systems Approach</b> ([link](http://ceur-ws.org/Vol-2140/paper9.pdf))